 By default, iperf communicates over port 5001 when testing TCP performance.
 However, you can configure that port by using the -p switch.
-Be sure that security groups are configured to allow communication over the port that is used by iperf.
+Be sure to configure your security groups to allow communication over the port that iperf uses.

-Configure one instance as a server to listen on the default port, or specify an alternate listener port with the -p switch.
+1. Configure one instance as a server to listen on the default port, or specify an alternate listener port with the -p switch.
 Replace 5001 with your port, if different.

 2. Configure a second instance as a client, and run a test against the server with the desired parameters.
-For example, the following command initiates a TCP test against the specified server instance with 10 parallel connections:
+For example, the following command initiates a TCP test against the specified server instance with two parallel connections:

-Using these specified iperf parameters, the output displays the interval (60 seconds) per client stream, the data transferred per client stream, and the bandwidth used by each client stream.
-The iperf output shown here was generated by testing two c5n.18xlarge EC2 Linux instances.
-We modified the -t parameter to -t 2 instead of -t 60 and --parallel 10 to --parallel 2 for ease of display here.
+Using these specified iperf parameters, the output displays the interval per client stream, the data transferred per client stream, and the bandwidth used by each client stream.
+The following iperf output shows test results for two c5n.18xlarge EC2 Linux instances.
 The total bandwidth transmitted across all connections was 9.6 Gbits/second:

 Test UDP network performance between the instances

-iperf communicates over port 5001 by default when testing UDP performance.
-However, the port you use is configurable using the -p switch.
-Be sure that security groups are configured to allow communication over the port that is used by iperf.
+By default, iperf communicates over port 5001 when testing UDP performance.
+However, the port that you use is configurable using the -p switch.
+Be sure to configure your security groups to allow communication over the port that iperf uses.

-Note: The default for UDP is 1 Mbit per second unless a different bandwidth is specified.
+Note: The default for UDP is 1 Mbit per second unless you specify a different bandwidth.

-First, configure one instance as a server to listen on the default port, or specify an alternate listener port with the -p switch.
+1. Configure one instance as a server to listen on the default UDP port, or specify an alternate listener port with the -p switch.
 Replace 5001 with your port, if different.

 2. Configure a second instance as a client, and then run a test against the server with the desired parameters.
-For example, the following command initiates a UDP test against the specified server instance with a bandwidth objective of 100 Mbits/sec on the port that you're using:
+For example, the following command initiates a UDP test against the specified server instance with the -b parameter set to 5g, the maximum network performance a c5n18xlarge instance can provide.

 The output shows the interval (time), the amount of data transferred, the bandwidth achieved, the jitter (the deviation in time for the periodic arrival of data grams), and the loss/total of UDP datagrams: